MrApichat/zimpligital_test/README.md

 }
 ```
 2. Get stock price by symbol

-    this API will data when you already know company symbol.
+    this API will get data when you already know company symbol.

     > **{url}/stock_price/{symbol}**